kylewong975/CourseDataAnalysis/README.md

 - NOTE: this is primarily written for `python3` so there may be issues when running this in regular `python`

 ### Files
-- `classDataParser.py`: This Python script parses the course list JSON file and produces a JSON output with relevant information used for data analysis.
+- `classDataParser.py`: Script that parses the course list JSON file and produces a JSON output with relevant information used for data analysis
 - `analyze.sh`: A shell script that runs the Python script `classDataParser.py`
 - `average.py`: The Python script that takes in the parsed input JSON (from output of `classDataParser.py`) and generates a new JSON file that has a mapping between subject and average class size